Liberation of Paris: Initial armed conflict (18–19 August)

-The first skirmishes between the French and the German occupiers then began and the Resistance began to take over buildings in the city, including the Préfecture de Police and the Louvre.
-Small mobile units of the Red Cross moved into the city to assist French and the German wounded.
+On the morning of 19 August, the insurrection turned into open armed conflict as retreating German vehicular columns continued streaming east down the Champs-Élysées.
+Clandestine police officers in civilian clothes stormed and occupied the Préfecture de Police on the Île de la Cité, raising the French Tricolour above the building, while FFI units across the city attacked German garrisons, administrative headquarters, and supply depots.
+The Resistance also began seizing other buildings across the city, including the Louvre, and small mobile units of the Red Cross moved into the city to assist French and German wounded.
 The same day, the Germans detonated a barge filled with mines in the northeastern suburb of Pantin, setting fire to mills that supplied Paris with flour.